L-Novelli/Object/README.md

 Simple Objetc Detection

-model training in progress \n
+Model training in progress.

-face recognition: to be added
+Face recognition: to be added